Update: The deadline for making IRA contributions for tax year 2020 has been extended to May 17, 2021.

 How Do Retirement Accounts Work?

-Retirement accounts like 401(k)s and IRAs provide investors with a tax-advantaged way to save for retirement.
-Investors with traditional plans pay taxes on their contributions and earnings upon withdrawal.
+Retirement accounts (also known as retirement plans) like 401(k)s and IRAs provide investors with a tax-advantaged way to save for retirement.
+Investors with traditional retirement plans pay taxes on their contributions and earnings upon withdrawal.
 Those with Roth plans pay taxes on contributions up-front and their money is able to grow tax-free.

 A discussion of the different types of retirement plans requires an understanding of that taxation, along with who establishes and uses each account, the rules of the plan, and ultimately, which type is best for you.